Siebel Si 204: Development and production

-Českomoravská Kolben-Daněk (ČKD, called Böhmisch-Mährische Maschinenfabrik AG [BMM] in German) in the Protectorate of Bohemia and Moravia delivered the first blind flying trainer D-0 in January 1943 followed by production of a further 44 D-0 preseries aircraft.
+Českomoravská Kolben-Daněk (ČKD, called Böhmisch-Mährische Maschinenfabrik AG [BMM] in German) in the Protectorate of Bohemia and Moravia delivered the first instrument flight trainer D-0 in January 1943 followed by production of a further 44 D-0 preseries aircraft.
 The D-1 series was begun in March 1943 by Aero, also in the Protectorate, and by BMM in June or July 1943.
 In August 1943, SNCAN also delivered their first D-1.

 Production of the D-3 was started in October 1944 by Aero Vodochody.
 The D-3 had wooden wings and a tail-plane made of wood and metal.
 French production of the D-1 was ended in August 1944 after the Liberation.
 SNCAN produced a total of 168 units of the Si 204.
 BMM produced the aircraft until October 1944 and then changed to producing spare parts for the Si 204.
 The Aero company was scheduled to cease production of the D-1 in March 1945 after building 486 aircraft and then switch to D-3 only.
 The aircraft, however, was only built until January 1945 with 541 completed.

 Therefore, total production was 1,216 (until January 1945) including the prototypes; some production in other countries continued after the war ended.